A Practical Guide to Using Gold ETFs to Hedge Against Inflation

 With low expense ratios—GLD at 0.40% and OUNZ at 0.25%—they offer a cost-effective investment solution.

 Additionally, some ETFs like OUNZ offer the option for physical gold delivery, enhancing investment flexibility.
+Investors looking to diversify their portfolios with gold can invest in ETFs, which can provide exposure to the precious metal without the need for physical storage.

 Investment Benefits Explained